 - By Car Almost a 250 km car ride from Rome to Pompeii & takes around 2 hours 40 mins to get to Pompeii by car.

 - By Train The fastest train ride from Rome to Pompeii is 2 hours, but no direct trains are available.
 You take the train from Roma Termini to Napoli Centrale, then change there for Pompeii (Circumvesuviana line).
 Train from Naples to Pompeii leaves every 30 minutes and takes a little bit over an hour.
-All details with time & ticket price are found here.
+You can find all the details (with time & ticket price) here.

 - By Bus There are also buses running from Naples to Pompeii, but the train ride is far easier and faster.